 - She also a review of PCI and Edmark in this post: Edmark or PCI

 Many of us have used Edmark as one of the oldest, most established sight word programs we had available until PCI came along.
 There are 2 versions of Edmark: Level 1 and 2 and the Functional Word Series.

 Edmark Level 1 and 2

-It is available in a print and computer format.
-The words in the program parallel the Dolch word list and there are some limited comprehension activities available.
-One of the biggest disadvantages to the Level 1 and 2 is that they have limited comprehension activities and the ones they do have are a little esoteric to me (put the egg in the car where the egg is bigger than the car doesn’t work for me). 🙂 I have some comprehension resources listed below.
+It is available in a print and and in an online reading program.
+The words in the program parallel the Dolch word list.
+There are some comprehension activities available, but one of the biggest disadvantages to the Level 1 and 2 is that they have limited comprehension activities.
+And the ones they do have are a little esoteric to me (put the egg in the car where the egg is bigger than the car doesn’t work for me). 🙂 I have some comprehension tools listed below.

 See the Superteach review of Edmark or PCI noted above for an overview of their similarities and differences.